Lily2point0/briefcasejs/README.md

 Briefcase.js
 ===========

-JS/jquery library to use Google Spreadsheet as a database
+Javascript library to use Google Spreadsheet as a database

 ## What?
 Retrieving data from a Google spreadsheet is easy when there are only 2 columns.